horpeazy/coffee-shop/README.md

 ## Full Stack Nano - IAM Final Project

-This is a digitally enabled cafe that for students to order drinks, socialize and study hard.
-It was built has part of the projects for Udacity's full stack Nanodegree program.
+This is a digitally enabled cafe for students to order drinks, socialize and study hard.
+It was built as part of the projects for Udacity's full stack Nanodegree program.

 Some of the features of the application includes: